tympanix/angular-table-resize/README.md

 An AngularJS module for resizing table columns!

 ## Demo
 You can try out a demo by [clicking here](https://tympanix.github.io/angular-table-resize/).
 You can also use the demo as an example for implementing the module on your own page.
-The soruce can be found in the [gh-pages branch](https://github.com/Tympanix/angular-table-resize/tree/gh-pages)
+The source can be found in the [gh-pages branch](https://github.com/Tympanix/angular-table-resize/tree/gh-pages)

 ## Installation
 #### Bower